DFE-Digital/find-a-lost-trn/README.md

 ## How the application works

-Find my TRN is a monolithic Rails app built with the GOVUK Design System and hosted on GOVUK PaaS.
+Find a lost TRN is a monolithic Rails app built with the GOVUK Design System and hosted on GOVUK PaaS.

 We keep track of architecture decisions in [Architecture Decision Records